Associate Professor of Visual Art

 Overview

 Paul Myoda (b.
 1967, United States) is a Japanese-American sculptor based in Rhode Island.
-Myoda is inspired by the underlying logic and mathematical principles of the natural world and applies them to his work with new media, technology and industrial materials.
-The result is compositions of light, motion, and form that find a balance and a beauty between the organic and built.
-Regularly exhibited both nationally and internationally, his sculptures and installations are known for their elegance and their expression of organic forces through artificial materials and systems.
+Myoda is inspired by the underlying logic and formal principles of the natural world and applies them to his work with new media and industrial materials.
+The results are compositions of light, motion, and form that investigate tensions between beauty and ugliness, the organic and the manufactured, and traditional and experimentation.
+His sculptures and installations are regularly exhibited both nationally and internationally.

 He is an Associate Professor in Brown University's Visual Art Department, where he has been teaching since 2006.